Lulech23/Menu-Logic/readme.txt

 * Fix JS error on Menus manager

 = 0.3.6 =
-* Revamp of how fields are added to WP UI, should prevent conflict with other plugins and themes.
+* Revamp of how fields are added to WP UI, should prevent conflict with other plugins and themes

 = 0.3.5 =
 * Possible fatal error prevention